 When it comes to lending decisions, your business profile is important.
-Most lenders require that you’ve been in business at least a year, though some will make an exception for younger companies if your business is getting traction and showing strong revenue growth.
+Most lenders require that you’ve been in business at least a year.
+Although, some will make an exception for younger companies.
+However, these companies should be showing traction and strong revenue growth.

 When assessing the credit and character of your business, lenders will also consider the industry you operate in, makeup of customers, history with vendors, and online reputation.

 Businesses operating in industries that are subject to market swings and scrutiny are considered higher risk than those with more predictable patterns and favorable coverage.

 A growing, diverse customer base with repeat customers represents less risk than a business with nascent revenue and no repeat customers.

 Lenders want to see a positive payment history with your vendors.
 This leads them to believe they can expect the same from you.
 Likewise, if they see a negative history, they will be concerned the same will happen with them.
 Not many vendors report to the business credit report bureaus — be mindful of the ones that do.

 Good online reviews from customers and employees can strengthen your application, especially when you plan to use the funds to serve more customers and keep your team happy and growing.

 The “5 Cs” is a traditional assessment of credit based on where your business has been.
 Thankfully, a growing number of lenders are using new technology to analyze where your business is going.
 This is good news, as it can help more businesses qualify for financing.

 Traditional lenders tend to make decisions based solely on your past cash flow.
 However, more lenders are starting to take future cash flow projections into account.
 Cash flow projections are an opportunity to show them where your expectations with their help.